UU-Hydro/GLOFRIM/README.rst

     Not all PCR-GLOBWB variables are exposed and can be retrieved/overwritten with BMI functions.
 Depending on modelling requirements, exposing additional variables may be needed.

+.. warning:: Not all PCR-GLOBWB variables are exposed and can be retrieved/overwritten with BMI functions.
+Depending on modelling requirements, exposing additional variables may be needed.

 Contributing
 -------------